 Most wedding cinematographers will post sample trailers on their website and social media pages but you’ll want to know exactly what your final, full length film is going to look like.

 A talented and experienced professional can create something that not only will you treasure for the rest of your life, but it should be something your friends and family will enjoy just as much.

-So grab your popcorn and leave the scary stuff to Hollywood.
+Grab your popcorn and leave the scary stuff to Hollywood.
+Do your research.